atinypixel-labs/atinypixel-labs/README.md

 # Hola, Fellow Nerd!
 ## I'm a strategy-driven creative web wizard who can solve even your most complicated challenges.

-I'm proficient for developing stunning websites, webapps and mobile apps.
-My main focus is on all 3 expects, i.e. UX, UI & Backend.
+I'm proficient for developing stunning websites, webapps & mobile apps and their equivalent robust backend architecture.
+My main focus is on all 4 expects, i.e. UX, UI, Backend & Security.

-For backend, I mainly use Laravel & Django which are great frameworks & for advance UI's I rely on Next.js (React.js Framework) which is another great framework.
-For mobile applications, I use Flutter (by Google) for both iOS and Android app development.
-Moreover, I use frameworks like Django, Laravel, Express JS, Hapi JS etc for API development.
+For backend, I mainly use **Laravel & Django** which are great MVC frameworks & for advance UI's I rely on **Next.js** which is a great framework based on React.js.
+For mobile applications, I use **Flutter (by Google)** which is a hybrid solution to develop application for both platforms iOS and Android.
+Moreover, I use frameworks like **Django, Laravel, Express.js, Hapi.js** for API development.

-*I assure you 100% quality standards using best modern technologies.*
+_I assure you 100% quality standards using best modern technologies._

 ---